sj26/ideagora/README.md

 Ideagora
 =========

-a place to share and discover info about you and your fellow Railscampers
+A place to share good ideas and connect with your fellow RailsCampers.

 Done:
 ---------------

 - user auth by email address or twitter handle (no password)
-- a simple profile form for each user with contact info, bio, and skills/interests tagging
+- Simple profiles for each user -- contact info, bio, and skills/interests tagging
-- browse users, search / filter by anything displayed in the users index table
+- Simple people directory: can search / filter by words in the people directory table
-- view / edit talks
-- view / add own project
+- Events and Talks creation and listing
+- Projects creation and viewing
-- message board for organisers
+- Message board for organisers to push notices
-- gravatar integration
+- Gravatar integration
-- talks discussion pad
+- Thoughts and ideas (for talk proposals or requests for talks)
+- Upvotes for ideas

 To-Do:
 ---------------

-- styling
+- clean up the talk vs. event duplication
 - def organisers_for_camp(camp) in user.rb
 - user.full_name in urls - instead of id
 - create a new talk: only for myself (current user)
+- Allow people to attend things:
-- Select someone's project to work on (collaborators)
+  - "Collaborate" on projects
+  - "Attend" talks and events
+  - "Attend" the camp (camps already have this, but could be generified to work with all content types)
+- list all the people who liked a thought
+- enable thoughts to be turned in to projects or events

 Someday Maybe:
 ---------------

-- input talk proposals or requests for talks and let people upvote the ones they'd like to hear the most
+- mobile interface
+  - perhaps a downloadable mini-webapp
+- (push?) notifications for the app
-  - notify users who upvoted if proposal or wanted-talk becomes a talk
+- notify users who upvoted thoughts if it gets used as the basis of a talk or project

-- collect audio/video/notes taken from talks and expose for viewing by others later (at camp or post-camp)
+- a more asynchronous/responsive UI with next to no full page requests
 - profile picture (not gravatar) with paperclip or carrierwave

-- mobile interface

-- a bonjour chat bot could do some neat things:
-  - when browsing users, could show live 'online/offline' info next to each name for users with bonjour chat names in their profile
-  - broadcast talk info

 - tag projects with keywords that map to skills and interests from users so we can show people projects that match their skills/interests
+- collect audio/video/notes taken from talks and expose for viewing by others later (at camp or post-camp)

 Credits
 ---------------

 * Written by Elle Meredith and Gabe Hollombe
+* With interface design and coding by Chris Darroch
 * Additional contributions from Ganesh Shankar